Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 The other night I’d dreamt I was lost inside the roots of a tree so large an old friend of mine had made a home of it.
 And while she was nowhere to be found, mutual friends of ours were lost in there, too, listening out for a voice that proved impossible to follow.
 In my wanderings, I came upon a pile of her clothes, tried each on for size before stripping off.

 We became friends quickly, in that first-week-rush of tribe-finding undergrads are told to relish but which most find nerve-wracking and exhausting and during which I’d spent drunk enough to feel permanently likeable.
-Her sardonic wit had charmed me instantly, and I left her very little choice but to be my friend, inserting myself into her life and the circle she orbited -- a group of equally sarcastic smokers that congregated outside the library attached to our college.
+Her sardonic wit had charmed me instantly, and I left her very little choice but to be my friend, inserting myself into her life and the circle she orbited.
+They were a group of equally sarcastic smokers that congregated outside the library attached to our college.
 That library was housed in what counts as one of Oxford’s oldest deconsecrated churches, where we stood, smoked and postured among gravestones of bodies exhumed well before our time there.

 There’s a saying, a very old-fashioned one, thankfully, that a woman applies to study at Oxford with the aim of accomplishing one of three goals.
 A first, a blue (that is, an athletic award), or finding a husband.